MaazSId44/Saastellar-backend/README.md

-# Backend - Real-Time Transcription Server
+# SaasTellar - Real-Time Transcription Server

 This is the backend server built with **Node.js** and **WebSocket** to provide real-time audio transcription using **Deepgram API**.